 Affordable Temperature Control

 While the cost of mini splits air conditioning systems are a bit higher than a traditional window-mount unit, the energy consumption and utility savings that will come as a result of choosing this unit over other types of cooling and heating methods will help it pay for itself in no time.
 Installation is much more affordable compared to duct-based air conditioning systems and the mini splits unit is much quieter to run than window-mount or central air conditioning.

 It is important to hire a professional installer who can help you to maximize your energy savings potential.
 Ask for advice as to the size of the unit you should purchase.
 Too large a unit, and your air conditioning system will short-cycle, causing the unit to go on and off too frequently, increasing energy consumption.
 Too small a unit, and you won’t receive the desired cooling and heating effect.

 Columbus Energies is a qualified installer and service provider for the new and energy-saving mini splits cooling and heating system.
-Speak with one of their knowledgeable and experienced HVAC and installation experts for more information on mini splits, appropriate BTU selection, installation costs and any other service requirements.
+Speak with one of their knowledgeable and experienced HVAC and installation experts for more information on mini splits, appropriate BTU selection, installation costs, and any other service requirements.
 You can contact Columbus Energies direct by calling toll free: 1-877-674-1492.
-Columbus Energies serves customers throughout the Southastern Massachusetts area.
+Columbus Energies serves customers throughout the Southeastern Massachusetts area.